Google Maps: Acquisitions

-Google Maps first started as a C++ program designed by two Danish brothers, Lars and Jens Eilstrup Rasmussen, and Noel Gordon and Stephen Ma, at Sydney-based Where 2 Technologies.
-It was first designed to be separately downloaded by users, but the company later pitched the idea for a purely Web-based product to Google management, changing the method of distribution.
+Google Maps first started as a C++ program designed by two Danish brothers, Lars and Jens Eilstrup Rasmussen, and Noel Gordon and Stephen Ma, at the Sydney-based company Where 2 Technologies, which was founded in early 2003.
+The program was initially designed to be separately downloaded by users, but the company later pitched the idea for a purely Web-based product to Google management, changing the method of distribution.
 In October 2004, the company was acquired by Google Inc. where it transformed into the web application Google Maps.
+The Rasmussen brothers, Gordon and Ma joined Google at that time.

-In the same month, Google acquired Keyhole, a geospatial data visualization company (with investment from the CIA), whose marquee application suite, Earth Viewer, emerged as the highly successful Google Earth application in 2005 while other aspects of its core technology were integrated into Google Maps.
-In September 2004, Google acquired ZipDash, a company that provided realtime traffic analysis.
+In the same month, Google acquired Keyhole, a geospatial data visualization company (with investment from the CIA), whose marquee application suite, Earth Viewer, emerged as the Google Earth application in 2005 while other aspects of its core technology were integrated into Google Maps.
+In September 2004, Google acquired ZipDash, a company that provided real-time traffic analysis.

 2005–2010

 The launch of Google Maps was first announced on the Google Blog on February 8, 2005.

 In September 2005, in the aftermath of Hurricane Katrina, Google Maps quickly updated its satellite imagery of New Orleans to allow users to view the extent of the flooding in various parts of that city.

+In 2006, to address slow download speeds on mobile devices, engineer Sanjay Mavinkurve developed a method to reduce the color depth of map tiles, which reduced load times by 20 percent.

-As of 2007, Google Maps is equipped with a miniature view with a draggable rectangle that denotes the area shown in the main viewport, and "Info windows" for previewing details about locations on maps.
+As of 2007, Google Maps was equipped with a miniature view with a draggable rectangle that denotes the area shown in the main viewport, and "Info windows" for previewing details about locations on maps.
+As of 2024, this feature had been removed (likely several years prior).

 On November 28, 2007, Google Maps for Mobile 2.0 was released.
 It featured a beta version of a "My Location" feature, which uses the GPS / Assisted GPS location of the mobile device, if available, supplemented by determining the nearest wireless networks and cell sites.
 The software looks up the location of the cell site using a database of known wireless networks and sites.
 By triangulating the different signal strengths from cell transmitters and then using their location property (retrieved from the database), My Location determines the user's current location.

+Google Maps launched in India in 2008.
 On September 23, 2008, coinciding with the announcement of the first commercial Android device, Google announced that a Google Maps app had been released for its Android operating system.

 In October 2009, Google replaced Tele Atlas as their primary supplier of geospatial data in the US version of Maps and used their own data.